by Pastor Tim Burt

 Perhaps you know or have a loved one, that for some reason is unable to take care of themself and needs help.
 One of my nephews worked his way through college employed at a senior care facility.
 He worked with those that could not care for themselves.
 I had a brother and sister that also did this.
 It was a daily routine for them to help seniors go to the bathroom, eat their meals, or give them a bath.
 Each of them served these seniors with great love, compassion, and care.
 They made those they served feel loved and cared for.
-When I would think about them doing this, I would be at the grace God had given them to be able to do this with such love and ease.
+When I would think about them doing this, I thank God for the grace God had given them to be able to do this with such love and ease.

 Hundreds of years before Jesus lived on the earth, Isaiah the prophet wrote the truth of man’s inability to live righteously despite his best efforts.
 He wrote: “We are all infected and impure with sin.
 When we proudly display our righteous deeds, we find they are but filthy rags.
 Like autumn leaves, we wither and fall.
 And our sins, like the wind, sweep us away.”
 Isaiah 64:6 (NLT)

-Col. 1:19-22 reveals this truth to us saying, “For God was pleased to have all His fullness dwell in Jesus and through Jesus to reconcile to Himself all things, whether things on earth or things in heaven, by making peace through His blood, shed on the cross.
+Colossians 1:19-22 reveals this truth to us saying, “For God was pleased to have all His fullness dwell in Jesus and through Jesus to reconcile to Himself all things, whether things on earth or things in heaven, by making peace through His blood, shed on the cross.
 Once you were alienated from God and were enemies in your minds because of your sinful behavior.
 But now God has reconciled you by Christ’s physical body through death to present you holy in His sight, without blemish and free from accusation…”

 This is saying that it was God’s good pleasure to have Jesus give you that bath and wash away your sins.
 This is His promise and declaration that He has made you holy in His sight without blemish.
 He has made you free from all the devil’s accusations.
 The devil will always point out your every sin and mistake you make in order to make you feel filthy and inadequate before God.
 It is at that point that I remind the devil, Satan, your destiny is Hell.
 Misery loves company but I am not your company.
 Jesus washed my sins away and helps me to live more righteously and covers my shortfalls with His blood and grace so that I am holy in His sight.
 I am without blemish and free from your accusation.
 Jesus has given me my bath and I’m clean.
 Take your accusations and flee in Jesus name!